exo-codefest/2015-team-G/README.md

 * Purposes:  Facilitate brainstorming process between team members and allow voting to select great ideas effectively and efficiently

+* Preface: Due to the limitations of human resource and time, our add-on only stops at basic functions, the potential perspectives will be provided for future improvements.
+Our team are happy to receive your comments and suggestions, so please feel free to give us some feedback!

 # Definitions:

 - A team can work on many debating topics